 PEZ at the Movies: Marinoni – The Fire in the Frame

-With Québec in the midst of the Covid-19 lockdown, Giuseppe Marinoni, a seminal figure in Canadian cyclesports, is still out on his bicycle but disappointed that he had to ride alone.
+Giuseppe Marinoni, a seminal figure in Canadian cycle sports, is still out on his bicycle but disappointed that he has to ride alone, due to Covid-19.
 Most people 82 years of age would be happy to ride at all but Marinoni, the subject of a charming 2014 documentary, put in 8,000 kms cycling in 2019 and still has big plans for the future.

 In addition to the filmmaker meeting well-spoken Ernesto Colnago and kind-of-Marinoni-grumpy Mario Rossin, there are some brief moments in “The Fire in the Frame” when people who own the Master’s frames comment about what the bikes, and Marinoni himself, mean to them.
 One can only smile understandingly at the owner who believes that when he rides his bike it tends to move towards other Marinonis it sees!